ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 ### References

- However, there is a kind of value that can be updated, that is called a _reference_ in OCaml.
+However, there is a kind of value that can be updated, which is called a _reference_ in OCaml.
 ```ocaml
 # let a = ref 0;;
 val a : int ref = {contents = 0}